A reader sent us the following question:

 Your site is uber-rad.
 I would really appreciate an article on how to get my LAUNDRY out of chaos mode.
 Thoughts on that one???

 I see laundry as the worst form of lazy clutter.
 I understand your pain and stress.
 I was once a degenerate who let laundry pile up around her until it seemed an impossible foe.
 The dark side, however, is behind me, and I offer you more than 20 tips to help you keep your laundry chaos to a minimum:

-- Exclusively use small, sturdy laundry baskets (20 gal. or smaller).
-Keep one in the bathroom, one in the bedroom(s), and one in the laundry room.
+- Exclusively use sturdy laundry baskets (20 gal. or smaller).
+Keep one in the bedroom(s), and a smaller one in the bathroom, and laundry room.
 Don’t buy one with fabric sides because it will inevitably malfunction and turn into a mess instead of a hamper.
 If you have a laundry chute, only have laundry baskets in your laundry room to transport clean and folded clothes.
 Some people might think that having three baskets per room – one for darks, lights, and delicates – is a step saving measure because it keeps you from having to sort clothes on laundry day.
 I’ve found through experience, however, that three baskets per room results in more chaos because there’s more space for clothes to pile up, less floor space for things you value more than dirty laundry, and more trips carrying dirty clothes to the laundry room (at least three instead of one).

 - Have fewer clothes.
 The fewer clothes you have, the fewer clothes you have to wash.
 In a series of upcoming posts, I’ll discuss specific ways to do this.